 For approximately $750 I was able to give our living room a complete makeover.
 It’s a more modern and stylish space and I’m very happy with the way it turned out:

 You should share your makeovers and updates too!
-As always, thank you for reading Mobile and Manufactured Home Living!
+As always, thank you for reading Mobile Home Living!